openslide/openslide-bin/README.txt

 Cross-compiling from Linux
 --------------------------

-You will need MinGW, OpenJDK, and Apache Ant.
+You will need MinGW, nasm, OpenJDK, and Apache Ant.
 You will also need the GNU Classpath version of jni.h installed.
 (On Fedora this is in the libgcj-devel package.)